Author: Alison Mitchell

 He spoke those words at 1 pm.

-The man is shocked at first, BUT he chooses to BELIEVE THE WORDS OF JESUS and return home.
+The man is shocked at first.
+We see him grappling with the decision to trust or not to trust.
+BUT he chooses to BELIEVE THE WORDS OF JESUS and return home.

-His faith builds as we see him walking, then running home, saying those same words of Jesus over and over to himself as he travels, literally walking in faith.
+His faith builds as he goes.
+We see him walking, then running, saying the words of Jesus over and over to himself, literally walking in faith.
 As he nears home, he is greeted by his servants with good news – his son is well.

-When the daddy finally reaches home, he joyfully proclaims the very words of Jesus over his beloved son!
+When the daddy finally reaches his family, he joyfully proclaims the very words of Jesus over his beloved son!

 We can trust the Words of Jesus!